vkostyanetsky/Fastimer/README.md

 [![Code style: black](https://img.shields.io/badge/code%20style-black-000000.svg)](https://github.com/psf/black) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 A little console timer to calculate fasting zones.
-I wrote this out of annoyance due to the fact that [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
+I wrote this out of annoyance when [Zero](https://www.zerolongevity.com/) once again refused to show me the statistics it accumulates.
+I tap on the calendar, it does nothing.
 Geez-Louise!

 It's not that hard, after all, so I just did it on my own.

 ## 🤩 What's this for?

-In short, the script copies part of the Zero functionality in the Timer section.
+The script copies part of the Zero functionality in the Timer section.
 If you've ever used it, you know what I mean.

 ## 🙃 How to use it?